harelba/q/test/BENCHMARK.md

 Summary:
 * All python 3 versions (3.6/3.7/3.8) provide similar results across all scales.
 * python 3.x provides significantly better results than python2.
 Improvement grows as the file size grows (20% improvement for small files, up to ~70% improvement for the largest file)
-* textql provides faster results than q (py3) up to around 40MB of data.
+* textql seems to provide faster results than q (py3) for smaller files, up to around 30MB of data.
 As the size grows further, it becomes slower than q, up to 80% (74 seconds vs 41 seconds) for the largest file
-* The larger the file, textql becomes slower than q with python 3.x (up to 80% more time than q for the largest file)
+* The larger the files, textql becomes slower than q-py3 (up to 80% more time than q for the largest file)
-* octosql is significantly slower, even for small files with a low number of rows and columns
+* octosql is significantly slower than both q and textql, even for small files with a low number of rows and columns

-Results for 1M rows and different column counts (in seconds):
 ### Data for 1M rows

 #### Run time durations for 1M rows and different column counts: